-HSE is continuing to provide services for regulating chemicals during the coronavirus outbreak.
+HSE is continuing to provide services for regulating chemicals during the coronavirus pandemic.

 We’ve made some administrative changes, these are set out below for each chemical regime, with updated details on how you can contact us.